slmttndrk/Turkish_Dictionary-Rules-_Based_Sentiment_Analysis/README.md

 Turkish Rules.
 Because of inadequate Turkish resources, I examined the English resources that have words with their

 polarities.
-Finally, I found the [SentiWordNet](https://github.com/aesuli/SentiWordNet/blob/master/data/SentiWordNet_3.0.0.txt).
+Finally, I found the SentiWordNet dataset.
 In this dataset, there are lots of words with their polarities.
 After

 that, I started to process the dataset.
 At first, I smoothed the data and then translated the words into Turkish equivalents

 using Google's Translation tool.
-Finally, I had 7864 [rules](https://github.com/slmttndrk/Turkish_Dictionary-Rules-_Based_Sentiment_Analysis/blob/master/classsifier/dictionary_of_rules_stemmed_with_verius_nlp_tools.csv) (words with their polarities).
-After setting rules, I stepped
+Finally, I had sample [rules](https://github.com/slmttndrk/Turkish_Dictionary-Rules-_Based_Sentiment_Analysis/blob/master/classsifier/dictionary_of_rules_stemmed_with_verius_nlp_tools.csv) (words with their polarities).
+For more

-into the second phase of my project.
+rules, please contact with [me](https://www.linkedin.com/in/selamettin-dirik/) After setting rules, I stepped into the second phase of my project.

 <br>